AngelMond/SocialNetwork-API/README.md

 2- Create, Updated and Delete Thoughts.
 * To create a Thought must provide the thoughtText, username and the userId.

-3- React to others thoughts.
+3- Add and Remove Reactions to other users thoughts.
-* Each user can react to the thoughts of other users by adding a comment to that thought.
+* Each user can react to other users thoughts by adding a comment to that thought.
+* Reaction schema will provide as well a record of how many users have reacted to one single thought.

 was developed in Nodejs using a MVC arquitecture Pattern.